Perennial Wisdom

 Markets Reward the Long-term Investor

 The current annualized compound return for value stocks has been 12.9% for 2019.
+Value investments can perform differently from the market as a whole.
+They can remain undervalued by the market for long periods of time.
 In contrast, the annualized compound return for growth stocks has been 16.3%.
 (1) It clear to say value stocks have underperformed growth stocks over the past decade.
 Despite the change in numbers, there is a big lesson to be learned about the two's past performance.

 How do the returns for value and growth stocks over the past decade compare with their long-term averages?